ProFeel Life International

 Biotin

-A coenzyme involved in the metabolism of carbohydrates, fats and proteins, naturally present in small amounts in many foods.
+A coenzyme involved in the metabolism of carbohydrates, fats and proteins, naturally found in small amounts in many foods.

 Biotin works as a cofactor for carboxylase enzymes that catalyse key reactions in energy metabolism.
-It binds to proteins through attachment to lysine.
+It binds to proteins through a link with lysine.

 Authorized claim: Biotin contributes to the normal functioning of the nervous system and to the maintenance of normal hair.
 Biotin contributes to the maintenance of normal skin.
 (EU Regulation No 432/2012)

 Biotin works as a cofactor for carboxylase enzymes that catalyse key reactions in energy metabolism.
-It binds to proteins through attachment to lysine.
+It binds to proteins through a link with lysine.

 Authorized EU health claim